 Whether we're ready for it or not, flu season is upon us.
-Instead of scrambling to find home remedies and sitting in a doctor's office when it hits you, you can take all the precautions below to ensure your chances of catching it are minimized!
+Instead of scrambling to find home remedies and sitting in a doctor's office after it hits you, you can take a few precautions to minimize your chances of catching it.

-1) Stay Hydrated.
+1) Stay hydrated.
 We're constantly told to drink enough water, but do you know why?
-The list could go on and on, but the Mayo Clinic points out a few:
+The list goes on and on, but the Mayo Clinic points out a few:

 - Keeps your temperature normal